Legal Advice for Victims Project

 Can I volunteer even if I have never worked in victims’ rights or hate crimes before?

 Yes.
 Attorneys do not need to have prior experience working with victims of hate and bias crimes.
-NCVLI can support attorneys in their pro bono work with numerous resources, including a no cost CLE series on working with victims of hate and bias crimes.
+NCVLI supports attorneys in their pro bono work with numerous resources, including a no cost CLE series on working with victims of hate and bias crimes.
 In addition, representation is limited to brief written advice on victims’ rights enforcement matters.

 Victims’ Rights Advice Website